yardenoni/cyber-Home-Work/README.md

 # or execute headless:
 jupyter nbconvert --to notebook --execute fraud_detection.ipynb --output fraud_detection.ipynb
 ```
+You can also execute via google colab.

 All randomness is seeded (`RANDOM_STATE = 42`) for reproducibility.

 ## Key findings (summary)
 - A trivial "always legit" classifier scores ~99.83% accuracy — proving accuracy is meaningless here.
 - Faithfully reproducing the author's own pipeline does **not** reproduce the advertised
-  "100% recall / 94% precision" for Logistic Regression; the precision claim in particular collapses.
+  "100% recall / 94% precision" for Logistic Regression, the precision claim in particular collapses.
 - Judged on PR-AUC / MCC / F2, tree ensembles (Random Forest / XGBoost) outperform logistic regression,
   and threshold tuning on the precision-recall curve is essential to manage the FP/FN trade-off.
 - The author's code correctly splits before resampling (no leakage) and selects by F1 — genuine strengths
-  we credit; the problems are in the *claims* and *metric choices*, not the implementation.
+  we credit, the problems are in the *claims* and *metric choices*, not the implementation.